-A team of researchers at the Stanford University School of Medicine (Stanford, CA) has developed a two-piece fluorescent probe that is activated when it comes in contact with tuberculosis (TB) bacteria in phlegm.
-The technique can diagnose live TB in an hour and help monitor the efficacy of treatments.
+A group of scientists created a two-piece fluorescent probe that activates when it comes into contact with tuberculosis (TB) bacteria in phlegm.
+The technique can diagnose live tuberculosis in an hour and aid in monitoring treatment efficacy.

-Jianghong Rao, Ph.D., a professor of radiology at the School of Medicine and the senior author of a paper describing the work, says that current methods for TB diagnosis can take up to two months to complete—a stretch during which infected individuals could spread the disease broadly, even if they don’t know they are infected.
-A quicker diagnosis could curtail the infection rate.
-What’s more, the new method is cheaper and easier to carry out, ideally enabling healthcare providers in poorer communities to one day adopt the technology.
+Current TB diagnosis methods can take up to two months to complete, giving infected people time to spread the disease even if they are unaware they are infected.
+A quicker diagnosis could reduce the number of infections.
+Furthermore, the new method is less expensive and simpler to implement, allowing healthcare providers in poorer communities to adopt the technology.

-To diagnose TB, clinicians need to collect a sample of sputum, cultivate it in the lab, and wait for the bacteria to grow to detectable level.
-It also requires specialized facilities, which are missing in many hospitals worldwide.
-The new imaging technique, however, uses conventional fluorescence microscopes that nearly all hospitals have and that require no special training, Rao says.
-All that is needed is a sample of the patient’s sputum that can be prepared and put under the microscope for analysis.
+To diagnose tuberculosis, clinicians must collect a sputum sample, culture it in the lab, and wait for the bacteria to grow to detectable levels.
+It also necessitates specialized facilities, which are lacking in many hospitals worldwide.
+The new imaging technique, on the other hand, employs standard fluorescence microscopes available in nearly all hospitals and does not require special training, according to the researcher.
+All that is required is a sample of the patient’s sputum that can be prepared and analyzed under a microscope.

 The strategy employs a newly developed two-piece fluorescent probe mixed with the sputum sample and activates when it comes into contact with TB bacteria.
 The first part of the probe detects live TB, resulting in the telltale glow, while the second part—a molecule that binds specifically to the TB microbe—localizes the glow to the bacterium.